feature-hub/feature-hub/README.md

 This ID is used to look up the config for a Feature App.
-Furthermore, it is used as a consumer ID for the [bindings](#feature-service-binding) of the Feature Services that this Feature App depends on.
+Furthermore, it is used as a consumer ID for the [bindings](#feature-service-binding) of the Feature Services that a Feature App depends on.

 If there is more than one instance of a Feature App on a single page, the integrator must set a unique ID specifier for each Feature App with the same ID.